meetyan/raise/README.md

 If your system is supported by `x64` architecture, simply download the `.exe` file with its filename containing `x64`.
 On a 32-bit system, use `ia32`.

-If it's your first time to open Raise, please make sure xxx is turned on.
-See []() for reference.
+If it's your first time to open Raise, you might see a screen saying `Windows protected your PC.
+Windows SmartScreen prevented an unrecognized app from start.
+Running this app might put your PC at risk.`.
+To bypass it, click `More Info` and then click `Run anyway`.
+This is simply because Raise on Windows is not [code signed](https://www.electronjs.org/docs/latest/tutorial/code-signing).
+Read [this](https://stackoverflow.com/questions/48946680/how-to-avoid-the-windows-defender-smartscreen-prevented-an-unrecognized-app-fro) for your reference.

 ## Features

-- Lists of GitHub's trending repos and developers
+- Showcasing GitHub's trending repos and developers
 - Simple and intuitive user interface
 - Language and date range filtering
 - Dark mode